Last updated: June 2026

 2. High Transaction Costs

 - Bank Fees: International wire transfers involve fees charged by both the sending and receiving banks.
 Additionally, intermediary banks might deduct their charges, which decreases the net amount received by the contractor.
+The World Bank puts the global average cost of sending remittances at around 6%, so on a $2,000 payment a contractor can lose well over $100 before the money lands.

 - Currency Conversion Rates: Banks often apply less favorable exchange rates for currency conversion, resulting in a financial loss for the contractor compared to market rates.